 On Monday, 8 June 2020, the Glyphosate Renewal Group submitted the scientific dossier, respecting the deadline for submission, 15 June 2020, as foreseen by the European Plant Protection Regulation, in view of a new evaluation and risk assessment of the active substance glyphosate.
 This dossier is essential within the regulatory process to seek the renewal of the EU authorisation of glyphosate by the end of 2022.

-The objective of the dossier is to provide EU authorities with the scientific facts needed to prove that glyphosate does not pose a risk to human health and the environment.
+The objective of the dossier is to provide EU authorities with the scientific facts needed to prove that glyphosate does not pose a risk to human health and the environment when used in accordance with the label instructions.

 To enable this risk assessment by competent authorities, the submitted dossier contains approximately 1,000 scientific studies, out of which 100 are new.
 They cover the first glyphosate submission in the EU (1998), the first renewal of the EU authorisation (2017) and the current 2020 submission.